edwardlavender/fvcom.tbx/README.md

     vignette provides a sample MATLAB® script in which full FVCOM files are loaded into MATLAB®, environmental arrays extracted and then saved into a pre-defined directory system as .mat files.
-    Accordingly, in `WeStCOMSExploreR`, the default function to load files into `R` is `function(con) R.matlab::readMat(con)$data`, but this can be changed by the user as necessary.
+    Accordingly, in `fvcom.tbx`, the default function to load files into `R` is `function(con) R.matlab::readMat(con)$data`, but this can be changed by the user as necessary.
 In any given directory (e.g., ‘/temp’), all of the environmental arrays should be of the